 Breastfeeding is a health issue

-There can be long term problems when babies cannot feed at the breast, and the American Academy of Pediatrics says that “parents should be aware that exclusive breastfeeding is sufficient to support optimal growth and development for approximately the first 6 months of life and provides continuing protection against diarrhea and respiratory tract infection.”
+There can be long-term problems when babies cannot feed at the breast.
+The American Academy of Pediatrics says that “parents should be aware that exclusive breastfeeding is sufficient to support optimal growth and development for approximately the first 6 months of life and provides continuing protection against diarrhea and respiratory tract infection.”
 They consider breastfeeding an infant a basic health issue, not a lifestyle choice.

-The new mother also receives health benefits as well when her baby properly breastfeeds.
-Poor latching can result in physical breast pain, cracked or bleeding nipples, infection, plugged ducts, etc. It can also be a stimulus for post-partum depression, disappointment, and feelings of inadequacy, frustration, and guilt.
-Medical benefits for the mother who breastfeeds include easier weight loss and some cancer immunities.
+The new mother can be negatively affected, as well, when her baby has trouble breastfeeding.
+Poor latching can result in physical breast pain, cracked or bleeding nipples, infection, plugged ducts, and other problems.
+It can also be a stimulus for postpartum depression, disappointment, and feelings of inadequacy, frustration, and guilt.
+Successful breastfeeding benefits for the mother include easier weight loss and some cancer immunities.

 Laser frenectomy cuts with light, not scalpels

 By performing a laser frenectomy rather than a complicated conventional surgery, the benefits to infant and mother are clear.
 Laser surgery is safe and quick, with no known complications.
 The cutting is done by laser light energy, not scalpels.
 There is no need for sedation or an operating room, no allergic or drug reactions, and there is virtually no chance of infection.

 The procedure takes minutes in our office, it significantly reduces the risk of any bleeding, and the infant is returned to mom for immediate feeding.
 Most importantly, laser surgery is more precise.
 We have special procedures and protocols used to treat these precious infants that reduce anxiety in child and mother.